Ford Motor's (F) Presents at Barclays Global Automotive Conference Call (Transcript)

 Dan Levy

 Just very quick final question, I don’t see credit on this.
-You certainly [indiscernible] in your carrier for the Credit.
+You certainly -- in your carrier for the Credit.
 I mean, how do you see credit in just the IT supporting credit fitting into this world?

 Marcy Klevorn